Instagram and Facebook remove posts offering abortion pills

-Facebook and Instagram have begun promptly removing posts that offer abortion pills to women who may not be able to access them following a Supreme Court decision that stripped away constitutional protections for the procedure
+The news comes after a Supreme Court decision stripped away constitutional protections for the procedure

 Instagram and Facebook remove posts offering abortion pillsShow all 2